denverquane/goblockshare/README.md

   - [X] Basic difficulty/cryptographic proof validation
   - [X] Scaling difficulty of blocks as the ~~chain~~ userbase grows
   - [ ] Rewards for propagating the chain (?)
+    - Reputation?
+Trustworthiness/"work" performed for a channel?
 - [ ] Node discovery
+  - [ ] Save chain/channel to disk -> especially for channels with low usercounts w/ possibility of perm. loss
   - [ ] Ability to run app as a node registry/lookup
   - [ ] Active central registry for node lookup
   - [X] Automatically propagate chain changes to other nodes